 Or, keep reading for maps of Tulum and other tips that will help you decide which part of the Tulum beach hotel zone is for you!

-Looking for tips on staying in Tulum on a budget?
-Don’t miss my guide to an affordable Tulum vacation – including the tip to split your time in Tulum between two hotels, one in town and one on the beach!
+Looking for tips on where to stay in Tulum on a budget?
+Don’t miss my guide to an visiting Tulum on a budget – including the tip to split your time in Tulum between two hotels, one in town and one on the beach!

 Where is Tulum?

-Tulum is located about 2 hours south of Cancun, along a gorgeous stretch of coast known as the Riviera Maya.
+Tulum is a beach town located about 2 hours south of Cancun, along a gorgeous stretch of coast known as the Riviera Maya in the Mexican state of Quintana Roo.
 Tulum has exploded as a destination in the last few years.
 As a result, there have been a lot of changes and new hotel developments both in Tulum Pueblo (town) and Tulum Playa (beach).

 To get to the beach hotels of Tulum, head south from Cancun on Highway 307 to Tulum town.
 Then turn left on Avenida Coba (Highway 15) toward the coast.
 From there, you can either turn left onto the North Beach Road (Carretera Tulum- Boca Paila) for more remote Tulum hotels, or go south to the main hotel zone on the Beach Road South.